 After we’ve cleaned and examined your teeth, we’ll sit-down and discuss your oral health.
 If your teeth are healthy, we’ll schedule a follow-up exam and teeth cleaning in six months.
 If there is a problem with your oral health, we can provide recommendations for additional treatments.
 We can coordinate your treatments and perform them right here in our comfortable and modern office.

-If you have a minor cavity, we may recommend have it filled with a tooth-colored filling.
+If you have a minor cavity, we may recommend having it filled with a tooth-colored filling.
 If there’s an infection present in your tooth, you may need to undergo a pain-free root canal.
 For more advanced decay, we may recommend a porcelain crown or bridge.
-If your tooth is damaged beyond repair, we painlessly remove it with a simple extraction .
+If your tooth is damaged beyond repair, we painlessly remove it with a simple extraction.
 If you’re missing teeth, we can replace them with dental implants.
 If you have crooked teeth, we can provide orthodontic treatments.

 Make an Appointment